itisaknife234/Opencv-facedetection-REMAKE-by-HK99/Portfoilo.md

 >
 > And added Detected objects feature to make user can know how many things tha Opencv detected
 >
-> Know let's see the button features
+> Now let's see the button features
 >
 > ## Start : As you know, It make you to run this progam
 >